 I love eggs for breakfast!

 As I am writing up this post, I am looking at the above picture of the Shakshouka and I am really craving it.
-I think it needs to be added to this weekend's menu.

 I usually have eggs for breakfast, around 2-3 times per week and I absolutely love them.
 I either have Frittata, Banana & Coconut Pancakes or occasionally I have them scrambled or fried.
 Eggs are a great source of protein and they are packed full of vitamins, minerals, essential amino acids and healthy fats.
 They are great to have for breakfast as they tend to fill you up nicely and are such a healthier alternative to cereal, toast and (traditional) pancakes.